mariomeissner/obsidian-vault/Blog/Web Development in 2023.md

 Traditionally, you would have your own on-premise servers, or hire a cloud server from a provider such as AWS or GCS.
 You are still in charge of managing server capacity, scaling, etc.

 With serverless, you hand over all responsibility to the provider, and simply define the code that you want to run.
 Provision, scaling, regional replication, and any other server-related matters will be handled by the provider, and you will be billed in milliseconds of execution time instead of a monthly server upkeep fee.
 You are no longer charged for idle-time!
 You no longer need to worry about choosing the right container size!
-However,  tt also means that you are now heavily restricted by the capabilities of the serverless provider, which are usually much narrower than an
+However, it also means that you are now heavily restricted by the capabilities of the serverless provider, which are usually much narrower than a self-managed alternative.

-## Serverless Databases
+Serverless services include, but are not limited to, serving API endpoints (AWS Lambda), authentication

 ## Starting a project in 2023?
 Make it serverless!